First impressions count.

 Use this section to focus on the authority you have in the market.
 Expand on how your business can effectively provide solutions to the key points identified.
 And detail how you will use time and money to reach these outcomes.

-5. The Proof Is in the Pudding
+5. The Proof Is In The Pudding

 Communicate that your business and past experiences can deliver what your investment proposal is promising.
+Here you might include a few sentences about your customer base to showcase past achievements and offer some information about your company history and past successful projects.

 Briefly discuss your expertise, qualifications, and what the business has achieved so far.
 You need to prove you are the right person for the job and your team knows how to execute the proposed tasks within time and budget.
+Past examples are a great way to bolster your claims and show tangible examples of your success.

 Talk to your strengths and include examples or forecasts if necessary.
 Organizations and business leaders appreciate projecting expectations and showing initiative, and it will confirm your position and business plan.

-Is Your Business Plan Ready for Its Executive Summary?
+Is Your Business Plan Ready For Its Executive Summary?

 Every great proposal or business plan needs an excellent executive summary.
 It is an essential part when approaching outsiders and potential investors.
 Whether you are targeting investors, stakeholders, banks, or executives, a well-written executive summary is what will have them turn the page.